1.9 Current debates and reforms

 Following phase one, applicants will be offered accommodation through several strands in phase two.
 The plan says after their first four months in Ireland, people whose protection claims are still being processed will move to accommodation in the community.
 All accommodation will be own-door, self-contained houses, or apartments for families to provide privacy, agency, and independence.
 Houses will be situated within the community, with supports to encourage interconnections especially for children and young people.

 Young people experiencing homelessness

-There is a debate on the number of young people experiencing homelessness and living in emergency accommodation as a result of the current ‘housing crisis’ in Ireland.
+There is a debate on the number of young people experiencing homelessness and living in emergency accommodation because of the current ‘housing crisis’ in Ireland.
 This includes young people under 18 years of age living with their parents in emergency accommodation and young people aged 18-24 years living in homeless accommodation.
-The Department of Housing, Planning and Local Government Homelessness Report for October 2019 show that 909 young people aged 18-24 years are homeless in Ireland.
-The main topics debated are the negative impact of homelessness on young people, e.g. lack of space, mental health, education and lack of social housing.
+The Department of Housing, Planning and Local Government Homelessness Report for May 2021 show that 780 or 13% of young people aged 18-24 years are homeless in Ireland.
+The main topics debated are the negative impact of homelessness on young people, e.g., lack of space, mental health, education, and lack of social housing.

 The Ombudsman for Children published a report on consultations with children and young people under 18 years of age living in homeless accommodation in 2019, outlining their views and experiences of living in Family Hubs.

 The main actors involved in the debate are the Irish Government, the Department of the Environment, Housing and Local Government, the Ombudsman for Children, homeless charities, and the media.